AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/PayableMintTrait/payableminttrait.md

 This will allow contract to be in charge which token will be minted next and allows minting more than one token at the time.

 ### `set_base_uri(uri: PreludeString)`
-First we need to import string from `ink_prelude` and rename it not to be mixed with Openbrush String Implementation.
+First we need to import `String` from `ink_prelude` and rename it not to be mixed with Openbrush String Implementation.
 The difference is that Openbrush String is in fact a vector of u8 elements.
 Since we expect users to use `utf-8` string we use String from prelude.
 ```rust
 use ink_prelude::string::String as PreludeString;
 ```